ibm-cloud-docs/discovery-data/connect.md

 In {{site.data.keyword.discoveryshort}}, after you select **Windows File System** as the collection type, enter the following information:

 1. Complete the following fields in **Enter your credentials**:
-    -  **Host** - The host name that Windows agent is installed on.
+    -  **Host** - The host name of the remote Microsoft Windows server, for example `<hostname>.mydomain.com`.
 You obtain the host name when you install the agent server.
     -  **Username** - The username to connect the agent server, which you obtain when you install the agent server.
 You use your username to connect {{site.data.keyword.discoveryshort}} to the shared network folders and crawl content.
     -  **Password** - The password of the specified user, which you obtain when you install the agent server.
 You use your password to connect {{site.data.keyword.discoveryshort}} to the shared network folders and crawl content.
     -  **Agent Authentication Port** - The default port value is `8397`.
 The port for authenticating, which you obtain when you install the agent server.